Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 See also Victoria

-Victoria, with its susceptibility to fungal infections, is not perhaps the most obvious choice for growing plums in difficult climates, nevertheless it turns out Victoria will thrive in almost any situation. - we have customers all over the UK growing it successfully, including in the wet and windy extreme west of Wales, and the cold far north of Scotland.
+Victoria, with its susceptibility to fungal infections, is not perhaps the most obvious choice for growing plums in difficult climates, nevertheless it turns out Victoria will thrive in almost any situation. - we have customers all over the UK growing it successfully, including in the wet and windy extreme west of Wales, and the cold and wet far north of Scotland.

 Buy Victoria dual-purpose plums here